brunomontezano/dotfiles/README.md

   ```

 If you do this, probably the next time you open your bash session, you're going to notice some changes, because of the new .bashrc file.

+Note that you should read everything inside those config files before putting on your system.
+Sometimes there are something pointing to another file or script and you should aknowledge that.
+But I'm sure you're pretty smart!
+Have a good day!